 Managing Portfolio Investment Risk

-Legal and regulatory risks relate to uncertainties in the interpretation and application of laws and regulations, the enforcement of rights or the management of potential litigation, breaches in contracts, laws or regulations.
-Compliance risk refers to the risk of legal or regulatory sanctions, financial loss or reputational damage arising from non-compliance with applicable laws and regulations.
+Legal and regulatory risks relate to uncertainties in the interpretation and application of laws and regulations, the enforcement of rights or the management of potential litigation, and breaches in contracts, laws, or regulations.
+Compliance risk refers to the risk of legal or regulatory sanctions, financial penalty, or reputational damage arising from non-compliance with applicable laws and regulations.

-GIC’s compliance programme comprises robust policies, procedures, effective controls, and monitoring, and surveillance.
-The implementation of a rigorous compliance programme is underpinned by a strong culture of ethics and compliance.
-All staff are required to observe the policies and procedures set out in GIC’s Compliance Manual (incorporating the Code of Ethics), comply with all applicable laws and regulations, uphold exemplary conduct, and to act with integrity at all times.
-Regular and targeted training is conducted and an annual compliance quiz is administered to reinforce awareness and understanding, and to strengthen GIC’s compliance culture.
+GIC’s compliance programme comprises robust policies, procedures, effective controls, monitoring, surveillance, and the enforcement of disciplinary actions against violations or misconduct.
+The implementation of a rigorous compliance programme is underpinned by a strong culture of ethics, risk management, and compliance.
+All staff are required to observe the policies and procedures set out in GIC’s Compliance Manual (incorporating the Code of Ethics), comply with all applicable laws and regulations, uphold exemplary conduct and the highest ethical standards, and act with integrity at all times.
+Regular and targeted in-person and online training is conducted, and an annual Compliance and Risk Refresher Training and Quiz is administered to reinforce awareness and understanding of key compliance and corporate policies and strengthen GIC’s risk and compliance culture.
 The compliance programme also requires that all staff adhere to their confidentiality obligations and responsibilities.

-The investment and operations teams collaborate with the legal and compliance function to manage legal, regulatory, and compliance risks arising from the group’s investment activities.
-The legal and compliance function monitors compliance with laws and regulations, including laws on securities trading and investment, competition law requirements, financial crimes compliance, and licensing and regulatory approvals.
+The investment and operations teams collaborate with the legal and compliance function to manage legal, regulatory, compliance, and reputational risks arising from the group’s investment and operational activities.
+The legal and compliance function monitors compliance with applicable laws and regulations, including but not limited to: laws on securities trading and investment, competition law requirements, financial crimes and sanctions compliance, licensing, and regulatory approvals and reporting.
 Emerging legal and regulatory issues and proposed regulatory changes are also closely monitored.
 Additionally, the in-house legal team works with external lawyers to address legal risks.

 Managing Tax Risk

-GIC’s Tax Risk Management Framework underscores our commitment to be compliant with tax laws, rules, regulations, and obligations set by the respective governments of the jurisdictions in which we invest and operate.
-We ensure that tax-related decisions are handled with professional skill, care and diligence, and with the relevant documentation that evidences the facts, considerations and decisions taken.
-We seek written advice, opinion or confirmation, where appropriate, to substantiate our tax positions.
+GIC’s Tax Governance Framework underscores our commitment to be compliant with the tax laws, rules, regulations, and obligations set by the respective governments of the jurisdictions in which we invest and operate in.
+We ensure that tax-related decisions are handled with professional skill, care, and diligence and with the relevant documentation that evidences the facts, considerations, and decisions taken.
+We seek written advice, opinion, or confirmation from independent external professional expertise, where appropriate, to substantiate our tax positions.
 Our tax positions and obligations are clearly represented in line with applicable tax laws and regulations.
 We also engage with tax authorities in an open, constructive, and professional manner.